AlbrightLaboratories/brightflow-buy-sell-order/README.md

 - **ML Pipeline:** Python (Scikit-learn, Pandas) - *Managed in a separate repository*
 - **Hosting:** GitHub Pages (Frontend), Render/Fly.io (Backend API)

+## Project Status

+**Current Version:** 2.0.0

+This project has recently undergone a major architectural refactoring.
+The old, file-based data update workflow has been deprecated and removed in favor of a modern, decoupled, API-driven architecture.
+All obsolete scripts and documentation have been pruned from the repository.

+For more details, see the [Changelog](./CHANGELOG.md).